Alliances for Climate Action

 What is ACA?

 As the climate crisis deepens, we find ourselves in a race against time.
-We need to build societies that provide wellbeing for all, powered by renewable energy and sustained by nature.
-And we need to do this at an unprecedented pace to avoid the worst impacts of climate change.
-The transition to this new "zero carbon" economy has begun, but it is not happening fast enough.
+We need to build inclusive societies that provide well being for all, powered by renewable energy and sustained by nature.
+And we need to do this at an unprecedented pace to avoid catastrophic climate impacts.
+The transition to a decarbonized economy has begun, but it is not happening at the speed and scale needed to keep global average temperatures from rising above 1.5°C—beyond which we will experience increasingly devastating impacts on our economies, livelihoods, health, ecosystems, and physical infrastructure.

-To realize this future, we need everyone - across all walks of life and in every country around the world - to advance climate solutions together.
+To realize the transformation to a zero carbon future, we need everyone - across all walks of life and in every country around the world - to advance climate solutions together.

-Alliances for Climate Action (ACA) are national coalitions dedicated to taking climate action, increasing public support for addressing the climate crisis, and engaging national governments to build a zero-carbon future together.
-These coalitions include subnational leaders across many sectors of society — state, local, and regional governments; companies and investors; business and civil society; academic and cultural institutions; tribal organizations and faith communities; and healthcare institutions.
+Alliances for Climate Action (ACA) is a network of national alliances dedicated to driving ambitious climate action, increasing public support for addressing the climate crisis, and engaging national governments to decarbonize faster.
+These national alliances are unique because they include a diversity of voices representing leaders from nearly every sector of society—state, local, and regional governments; companies and investors; academic and cultural institutions; tribal organizations and faith communities; healthcare institutions, and civil society.

-There is no question that national governments are needed to steer the transition to zero-carbon economies in their respective countries, but the groups that make up these coalitions are no less critical.
-They invest and provide jobs, drive innovation, and collaborate to develop creative and inclusive solutions to the climate crisis.
+There is no question that national governments are needed to steer the transition to decarbonized economies in their respective countries, but the groups that make up these alliances are equally critical.
+They provide jobs, drive innovation, and collaborate to develop creative and inclusive solutions to the climate crisis.

-Everyone must act, but together, we are stronger.
+Everyone must act and, together, we are stronger.

 ArgentinaAlianza para la Acción Climática Argentina (ACAA)

-Launched in November 2018, Argentina's coalition brings together cities, states, companies, producers, universities and civil society organizations committed to delivering and enhancing their country's climate goals.
+Argentina's alliance brings together local and provincial governments, states, companies, banks, universities, farmers and civil society organizations committed to delivering and enhancing their country's climate goals.
 Together, they represent more than 13 million citizens and over 30% of the nation's economy.

 JapanJapan Climate Initiative (JCI)

-Launched in July 2018, the Japan Climate Initiative includes more than 400 leaders from the private sector, local governments, faith institutions, and civil society organizations.
+The Japan Climate Initiative includes more than 477 leaders from companies, banks, local governments,universities, faith institutions, and civil society organizations.
 All are committed to realizing a decarbonized society in Japan.
-Together, they represent over 30% of the country's population and emissions.
+Together, they represent over 30% of the country's population, emissions and power consumption.

 MexicoAlianza para la Acción Climática de México (ACA-MX)

-More than 75 Mexican entities from two of the three largest metropolitan areas in the country (Guadalajara and Monterrey) have pledged to help the national government progress towards, and enhance, the country's national climate goals.
-Together, they comprise leaders from state and local governments, academia, civil society and the private sector.
-The Mexican Alliance was launched in August 2018.
+The alliance of over 80 Mexican entities from two of the three largest metropolitan areas in the country (Guadalajara and Monterrey) have pledged to help the national government enhance the country's national climate goals.
+Together, they comprise leaders from state and local governments, companies, universities and civil society organizations.

 South AfricaAlliance for Climate Action-South Africa (ACA-SA)

-Launched in September 2019, the coalition includes local governments, investors, and businesses across South Africa that have come together to pursue net-zero emissions in their country by 2050.
+Alliance for Climate Action South Africa includes 25 local governments, investors, and companies across South Africa that have come together to pursue net-zero emissions in their country by 2050.

 United StatesWe Are Still In (WASI)

-Launched in June 2017, the U.S. alliance joins together more than 3,800 signatories committed to supporting climate action to meet the Paris Agreement.
-Together, they represent 150 million Americans and $9.46 trillion in U.S. GDP.
+The U.S. alliance joins more than 3,900 signatories committed to supporting climate action to meet the Paris Agreement.
+Together, they represent 155 million Americans, across 50 states, and $9.46 trillion in U.S. GDP.

 VietnamVietnam Coalition for Climate Action (VCCA)